Boy bullied endlessly for dwarfism gets support from celebs, sports figures around the world

 "The world is better with you in it, Quaden," one donor wrote.
 Wrote another, "Let's fill this boy with joy and positivity!!!"

-Discuss: Hugh Jackman, Jon Bernthal, MMA send support to boy bullied for dwarfism
+Discuss: Hugh Jackman, Jon Bernthal and more support boy bullied for dwarfism

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.